 (g) Subcontracting requirements.
 The Contractor shall insert in any subcontracts the inspection or testing provisions set forth in paragraphs (a) through (d) of this clause and the Inspection of Supplies-Fixed Price clause of this contract.
-The Contractor shall be responsible for compliance by any subcontractor with the provisions set forth in paragraphs (a) through (d) of this clause and the Inspection of Supplies-Fixed Price clause of this contract.
-The (d) of this clause and the Inspection of Supplies-Fixed Price clause and the Inspection of Supplies-Fixed Price clause.
+The Contractor shall be responsible for compliance by any subcontractor with the provisions set forth in paragraphs (a) through (d) of this clause and the Inspection of Supplies-Fixed Price clause of the provision of the p